 Students are generally referred to Educational Support Services for consideration when their parents and teachers observe a notable inconsistency in ability and performance.
 Parents are generally asked to arrange educational testing by a licensed psychologist to determine what the student’s learning deficits are, and to help determine which programs are appropriate interventions.
 Search and Teach does not require outside testing.

-Learn more about our Educational Support Programs below.
+Learn more about our Educational Support programs available for Elementary and Middle School students below.

 National Institute for Learning Development Educational Therapy

 NILD Educational Therapy® is a process developed by the National Institute for Learning Development and is practiced across our own country and around the world.
 Therapists are trained and certified by NILD.
 ICS therapists attend continuing education conferences and workshops each year along with online webinars.
 We have been encouraged and gratified with the results we have seen in our students since NILD Educational Therapy® was first offered at ICS in 2000.
 For many of them, educational therapy has been a life changing experience, opening a door to academic success and lifelong learning.